Chattahoochee (film)

 Chattahoochee is a 1989 American drama film directed by Mick Jackson and starring Gary Oldman and Dennis Hopper.
-The film is based on the experiences of Chris Calhoun during his internment in a Florida state mental institution.
-It was turned down by several major studios before being accepted by Hemdale Film Corporation, a small British-owned, Los Angeles-based company that also produced Platoon, Hoosiers, The Last Emperor, and Salvador.
+The film is based on the real-life experiences of Chris Calhoun in a Florida state mental institution.
+Calhoun later met James Hicks who wrote the script.
+It was turned down by several major studios before being accepted by Hemdale Film Corporation, a small British-owned, Los Angeles–based company that also produced Platoon, Hoosiers, The Last Emperor, and Salvador.

 Plot

 Emmett Foley is an American hero of the Korean War who attempts to commit suicide, first by provoking local police and then by shooting himself in the chest.
 After his recovery, he is sent to the Florida State Hospital, an institution in Chattahoochee, Florida, where he fights against doctors and staff who are terrorizing and torturing their patients.
 His efforts eventually led to sweeping reforms in the Florida mental health system.